krisrjensen/csc730/README.md

 precision-recall curve.
 5) Generate the equivalent of the following figure from your forest.
-In this assignment, we implement the Isolation Forest algo- rithm from scratch and evaluate its performance on a dataset provided by the instructor.
+In this assignment, we implement the Isolation Forest algorithm from scratch and evaluate its performance on a dataset provided by the instructor.
 The dataset contains normal and anomalous instances, and our goal is to assess the effectiveness of the Isolation Forest algorithm in detecting anomalies.